 China unveils plan to tie Hong Kong, Macau closer to mainland

-[BEIJING] China's State Council unveiled a sweeping plan to link Hong Kong and Macau with cities in southern China to create a so-called Greater Bay Area, aiming to make it a high-tech megalopolis to rival California's Silicon Valley.
+[HONG KONG] China unveiled a sweeping plan to link Hong Kong and Macau with cities in southern China to create a so-called Greater Bay Area, aiming to transform the coastal region into a high-tech megalopolis to rival California's Silicon Valley.

-The plan, issued by Xinhua News Agency late Monday, said the government will seek to turn the area into a leading global innovation hub, boost infrastructure connectivity between cities, strengthen Hong Kong's role as an international center of finance, shipping and trade as well as the center for the offshore yuan business.
+The outline plan, published in Chinese by Xinhua News Agency late on Monday, said the government will seek to turn the area into a leading global innovation hub, boost infrastructure connectivity between cities and strengthen Hong Kong's role as an international centre of finance, shipping and trade as well as the centre for the offshore yuan business.

-The Greater Bay Area is challenged by diverging social, legal and customs systems, which have impeded the free flow of resources, according to the outline plan text.
-A comprehensive blueprint can "add new impetus into the development of Hong Kong and Macau" and help build "world-class cluster of cities," it said.

-The region - with more than 67 million residents - would boast a trillion-dollar economy and eclipse Japan as the world's fourth-largest exporter, according to HSBC Holdings Plc.
+Hong Kong, Macau, Shenzhen and Guangzhou will be the four key Bay Area cities, driving the region's economic development, according to the blueprint.
+HSBC Holdings has estimated the region - with more than 67 million residents - would boast a trillion-dollar economy and eclipse Japan as the world's fourth-largest exporter.

+"This policy framework sets out a clear vision for a global economic powerhouse in the Greater Bay Area," which allows cities and regions to leverage those complementary strengths more effectively, said Peter Wong, chief executive of HSBC's Asia-Pacific business.

-The long-awaited plan has led to some unease in Hong Kong that further integration will erode the autonomy that allows the city to maintain separate legal, monetary and political systems from communist China.
+The long-heralded plan has led to unease in Hong Kong that further integration will erode the autonomy that allows the city to maintain separate legal, monetary and political systems from communist China.
+Though the plan emphasised the importance of maintaining the "one country, two systems" frameworks meant to ensure a high degree of autonomy for Hong Kong and Macau, it didn't mention which customs and legal systems would predominate.

+The development of the Greater Bay Area has been challenged by diverging social, legal and customs systems, according to the plan.
+A comprehensive blueprint can "add new impetus into the development of Hong Kong and Macau" and help build a "world-class cluster of cities", it said.

 China has already spent billions of dollars on infrastructure projects linking the cities, and the plan now envisages a strategy for the region that stretches to 2035.